George Clarke (television presenter)

-George Clarke (born 27 May 1974) is an English architect, television presenter, lecturer and writer, best known for his work on the Channel 4 programmes The Home Show, The Restoration Man, George Clarke's Old House New Home, and George Clarke's Amazing Spaces.
+George Anthony Clarke (born 27 May 1974) is an English architect, television presenter, lecturer and writer, best known for his work on the Channel 4 programmes The Home Show, The Restoration Man, George Clarke's Old House New Home, and George Clarke's Amazing Spaces.

 Early life

 Clarke was born in Sunderland and brought up on a council estate in Washington.
 His mother, Anne, worked at Oxclose Comprehensive School, in Oxclose, where Clarke was a pupil.
 His father, a printer, died at the age of 26 from a water-skiing accident; George was 7 at the time.
 His mother later remarried.
-By his own admission, Clarke was a popular but very shy child.
+By his own account, Clarke was a very shy teenager.

 Both Clarke's grandfathers were builders and, after spending school holidays in and around building sites, he decided he wanted to be an architect from the age of 12:

 There was nothing else I ever wanted to do.
 When most of the kids were playing with building blocks and pieces of Lego, I was actually on building sites.

 Clarke studied for a BTEC in Building and Construction at Wearside College, Sunderland, before gaining a First Class BA Honours in Architectural Studies and a Certificate in Architectural Practice from Newcastle University School of Architecture, Planning and Landscape, followed by a post-graduate diploma from London's Bartlett School of Architecture.
 Whilst he was a student, Clarke supported himself by renovating people's homes in his spare time.

 Career

 Architecture

-After graduating in 1995, Clarke trained and worked with FaulknerBrowns in Newcastle upon Tyne, before joining architect Sir Terry Farrell, working in both London and Hong Kong.
+After graduating in 1995, Clarke trained and worked with FaulknerBrowns in Newcastle upon Tyne, before joining the Terry Farrell practice, working in both London and Hong Kong.
 In 1998, with partner Bobby Desai, he formed his own company, clarke:desai.
 Clients included Simon Fuller and Jamie Oliver.

 In 2011, Clarke left clarke:desai and set up a new company, George Clarke + Partners, with 25 staff.
 The firm was primarily involved in renovation and refurbishment projects, and it also designed new buildings.
 The company was dissolved in August 2023.

 Between 2001 and 2003, Clarke was a visiting lecturer at Newcastle University.
-He is currently a visiting lecturer at the Nottingham University's School for the Built Environment.
+He is currently a visiting lecturer at Nottingham University's School for the Built Environment.

 Clarke has set up a charity organisation called Ministry of Building Innovation and Education (MOBIE) which is designed to train and inspire young people into the innovation and design of homes in the U.K. and abroad.
 MOBIE also designed a course in partnership with Teesside University.